zuplo/docs/docs/guides/github-source-control.md

 **Renaming or moving projects in Github**

 The Zuplo Github integration does not yet handle moving or renaming repositories.
 As a workaround, you can first disconnect your project from Github and recreate it in another org or with another name.
-Do do so, go to <SettingsTabIcon /> **Settings** > <GithubIcon /> **Github Settings** and then click **Disconnect** to disconnect your project from Github.
+To do so, go to <SettingsTabIcon /> **Settings** > <GithubIcon /> **Github Settings** and then click **Disconnect** to disconnect your project from Github.
 Then follow the above instructions to reconnect your project to Github.

 **Connecting an Existing Repository**